Illinois Law is Effective Jan. 1, 2020

 - Any other cannabis-related businesses are prohibited.

-- One of the retail cannabis dispensary must have at least one year of consecutive experience operating a medical cannabis dispensary in St. Charles; the other dispensary must have one year of consecutive experience in the State of Illinois.
+- One retail cannabis dispensary must have at least one year of consecutive experience operating a medical cannabis dispensary in St. Charles; the other dispensary must have one year of consecutive experience in the State of Illinois.

 What happens if a recreational cannabis dispensary chooses to operate in St. Charles?